Earlestown F.C. (1880): History

 It yo-yoed between the two divisions over the next decade, its best finish being 14th (out of 18) in the first division in 1904–05.
 Its greatest successes came in the Lancashire Junior Cup, winning it for the first time in 1903–04, coming from behind to beat Bolton St Luke's 3–1.
-It won the trophy a second time in 1906-07 without playing a single tie at home; although the final was on Christmas day 1906, there was little seasonal spirit in the air, Earlestown beating Lancaster 3–1 in extra-time, but a fight near the end saw Earlestown's Valentine, and Lancaster's Cook and Sanderson, all sent off.
+It won the trophy a second time in 1906-07 without playing a single tie at home; although the final was on Christmas 1906, there was little seasonal spirit in the air, Earlestown beating Lancaster 3–1 in extra-time, but a fight near the end saw Earlestown's Valentine, and Lancaster's Cook and Sanderson, all sent off.

 Despite its early prominence, Earlestown did not enter the FA Cup until 1900–01, and in its first entry it reached the fourth qualifying round, the penultimate stage; the match at home to Nantwich was considered to be a foregone conclusion, but the visitors won 3–2.
 That run proved to be Earlestown's best, which it matched in 1905–06, when it lost 2–0 at Barnsley.

 Before the start of the 1911–12 season, the reserve sides of Football League clubs, which had been the backbone of the Combination, withdrew for a new competition.
 Denuded of clubs, the Combination "promoted" 11 of its division two sides - including Earlestown - into the first division.
 However the costs and standard proved too much for the club, and Earlestown disbanded in October due to lack of support, with a debt of £200, albeit that was eventually cleared.
 Earlestown's record of 1 win in its 5 fixtures (in which it had conceded 21 goals) was taken over by second division side Heywood United, and Barnoldswick was elected to the second to fill the second division vacancy.